Acute Myeloid Leukemia Clinical Trial

 Concurrent malignancy in the previous 2 years with the exception of basal cell carcinoma of the skin, squamous cell carcinoma of the skin, or carcinoma in situ (for example, breast carcinoma, cervical cancer in situ, melanoma in situ) treated with potentially curative therapy, or concurrent low-grade lymphoma, that is asymptomatic and lacks bulky disease and shows no evidence of progression, and for which the participant is not receiving any systemic therapy or radiation.

-In Phase 1 and Phase 2: Participants requiring the concurrent use of medications known or suspected to prolong the QT/QTc interval, with the exception of drugs with low risk of QT/QTc prolongation that are used as standard supportive therapies (for example, diphenhydramine, famotidine, ondansetron, Bactrim) and the azoles permitted in the relevant arms of Phase 1.
+In Phase 1 and Phase 2: Participants requiring the concurrent use of medications known or suspected to prolong the QT/QTc interval, with the exception of drugs with low risk of QT/QTc prolongation that are used as standard supportive therapies (for example, diphenhydramine, famotidine, ondansetron, Bactrim) and the azoles permitted in the relevant arms of Phase 1 and in Phase 2.

 Study is for people with: